tfrengler/CSSelenium/README.md

 # TODO:

 I know I said there's no roadmap but there might still be things I'd like to change/add when I get the chance:
-- The option to auto-download/update webdrivers<br/>
-I once saw this done by another Selenium framework and it was awesome.
-I'm pretty sure this could be pulled off but it's a bigger deal than just adding a few new methods.
 - Logging
 Don't want to make it complicated.
 I'll probably do this via an event that you can hook into and then you can decide what to do with the log messages.